Controversial Reddit communities: Ethics of doxing

-Gawker's outing of Brutsch as u/violentacrez led to contentious discussion about privacy and anonymity on the internet.
+Gawkers outing of Brutsch as u/violentacrez led to contentious discussion about privacy and anonymity on the internet.
 Some argued that outing, or "doxing", was necessary to draw attention to objectionable content so it could be removed.
 Others claimed that fear of doxing and public retribution impeded people from exercising their right to legal free speech online.

-Writing for The Guardian, Jude Doyle (then known as Sady Doyle) argued that certain doxings may be justified, comparing Gawker's article to the outing of Amanda Todd's alleged blackmailer.
+In The Guardian, Jude Doyle argued that certain doxings may be justified, comparing Gawkers article to the outing of Amanda Todd's alleged blackmailer.
 On the other hand, he argued that by engaging in "sensationalism" at the expense of cultural reform, doxing may unduly focus attention on individuals without confronting the underlying problems.
-In PC Magazine, Damon Poeter stated that while he had defended protecting anonymity on the Internet, he supported Brutsch being outed and felt the doxing was justifiable, as he thought the various subreddits that u/violentacrez contributed to were serious invasions of privacy regardless of legality.
+In PC Magazine, Damon Poeter wrote that while he had defended protecting anonymity on the Internet, he supported Brutsch being outed and felt the doxing was justifiable, as he thought the various subreddits that u/violentacrez contributed to were serious invasions of privacy regardless of legality.

-The public outpouring of hostility towards Brutsch following the exposé prompted commentators such as danah boyd of Wired and Michelle Star of CNET to question the morality of outing as a way to enforce societal standards online.
-Several commentators expressed concern that the public shaming of Brutsch to serve as an example to others legitimizes Internet vigilantism and exposes individuals such as Brutsch to mass retribution.
+The public outpouring of hostility toward Brutsch after the exposé prompted commentators such as danah boyd of Wired and Michelle Star of CNET to question the morality of outing as a way to enforce societal standards online.
+Several commentators expressed concern that publicly shaming Brutsch as an example to others legitimized Internet vigilantism and exposed people such as Brutsch to mass retribution.

 CringeAnarchy

 r/CringeAnarchy was a subreddit themed around "cringe", "edgy", politically incorrect content.
 Originally an uncensored (hence "anarchy") spinoff of r/cringe, its content later shifted to the far right, with transphobic and "anti-SJW" content taking prominence.
 The subreddit was quarantined in September of 2018, at which point it had over 400,000 subscribers.

 Following the 2019 Christchurch mosque shootings, anti-Muslim posts on r/CringeAnarchy increased.
-The sub was banned on April 25, 2019, for violating Reddit's content policy regarding violent content.
+The sub was banned on April 25, 2019, for violating Reddit's policy regarding violent content.

 DarkNetMarkets

-In 2015, federal agents from the Baltimore Department of Homeland Security requested Reddit employees to turn over the personal information of several users active in r/DarkNetMarkets, a darknet market discussion forum.
+In 2015, federal agents from the Baltimore Department of Homeland Security requested that Reddit employees turn over the personal information of several users active in r/DarkNetMarkets, a darknet market discussion forum.
 The federal investigation's focus was illegal sales of drugs, weapons, and stolen financial details.

 This subreddit was banned on March 21, 2018.

 Deepfakes

-r/Deepfakes was a controversial subreddit where subscribers used FakeApp to superimpose the faces of famous female actresses onto pornographic videos without their consent.
-These actresses included Emma Watson and Daisy Ridley.
+r/Deepfakes was a controversial subreddit where subscribers used FakeApp to superimpose the faces of famous actresses onto pornographic videos without their consent.
+The actresses included Emma Watson and Daisy Ridley.
 After the subreddit received notoriety from the press, Gfycat and Discord banned its videos.
 Pornhub followed suit on February 6, 2018, and a day later the subreddit was banned.